Minondodev/Minondodev/README.md

-Repository owned by Arnaud Minondo for more information about myself see: https://www.lix.polytechnique.fr/~minondo/
+Repository owned by Arnaud Minondo for more information see: https://www.lix.polytechnique.fr/~minondo/